 Blackberries & Grace

-Honestly, I wasn’t in the mood for human contact.
+I wasn't in the mood for human contact.

-I’d broken wide open before even reaching the trailhead—grieving all kinds of loss.
+I'd broken wide open before reaching the trailhead,

-Everything felt sharp.
 Heavy.
 Private.

-But something told me not to say no.
+something told me not to say no.

 So I didn't.
 And I'm glad.

-She’s maybe ten years older than me.
-Not old.
-I’m not young.
+She's maybe ten years older than me.
+Not old, I'm not young.

 But she carries that bright, spry energy that feels timeless.